Auto - Manufacturers

 01Is XPEV or NIO a better buy right now?

-Analysts rate XPeng Inc. (XPEV) a "Buy" — based on 16 analyst ratings — the highest consensus in this comparison.
+(XPEV) is the stronger pick with 33.
+2% revenue growth year-over-year, versus 18.
+2% for NIO Inc. (NIO).
+Analysts rate XPeng Inc. (XPEV) a "Buy" — based on 17 analyst ratings — the highest consensus in this comparison.
 The "better buy" depends entirely on your goals: growth investors should weight revenue trajectory, value investors should weight P/E and PEG, and income investors should weight dividend yield and streak.

 02Which is the better long-term investment — XPEV or NIO?